Ms Emma Dunlop

 - BA (Hons Class I and University Medal), University of Sydney

 Emma Dunlop is a Teaching Fellow and PhD candidate at UNSW Sydney, Australia.
 Her chief research interests are international refugee law, public international law, and administrative law.
-Previously, Emma worked in the Legal Directorate of the Organisation for Economic Co-operation and Development (OECD) from 2014–2016.
+Previously, Emma worked in the Legal Directorate of the Organisation for Economic Co-operation and Development (OECD) in Paris from 2014–2016.
 She has also worked as a contractor in the International Criminal Court’s Presidency Legal and Enforcement Unit and undertaken a nine-month university traineeship at the International Court of Justice.
-She is Associate Editor of the International Journal of Refugee Law and was a visiting scholar at the Lauterpacht Centre for International Law at the University of Cambridge in early 2019.
+She is Associate Editor of the International Journal of Refugee Law and was a visiting scholar to the Lauterpacht Centre for International Law at the University of Cambridge in early 2019.

 Emma holds a Bachelor of Laws (Honours Class I) and a Bachelor of Arts (Honours Class I and University Medal) from the University of Sydney, an LL.M in International Legal Studies from New York University, where she studied as a Hugo Grotius Scholar, and a Master of Studies in Legal Research from the University of Oxford.

 Dunlop E, 2017, 'The Longest Journey: Law and Practice around Refugee and Migrant Deaths', International Journal of Refugee Law, vol. 29, pp. 662 - 667, http://dx.doi.org/10.1093/ijrl/eex048

 Dunlop E, 2015, 'Book Review, Andrea Bianchi and Anne Peters (eds), Transparency in International Law', Leiden Journal of International Law, pp. 167 - 171